 iii.
 If the Committee concludes that the allegation warrants an investigation, it shall prepare a written report which summarizes all pertinent information including the determination and whether any other actions should be taken if an investigation is not recommended.

 The RIO will provide the respondent with a copy of the draft inquiry report for their review and comment.
-Within 14 calendar days of their receipt of t
+Within 14 calendar days of their receipt of the draft report, the respondent will provide their comments, if any, to the Inquiry Committee.

 If the Inquiry Committee determines that an investigation is not warranted, it shall prepare a sufficiently detailed documentation of the inquiry to inform a later assessment by third parties of the reasons for not conducting an Investigation.